Many of us make resolutions that pertain to decreasing the size of our waistline.

 Sadly, many pets need their owners to make – and keep – resolutions pertaining to their waistlines too.
 Obesity rates in pets are increasing and now parallel the growing number American adults with a weight problem.

-Fifty-four percent of dogs and cats are overweight or obese, according to reports from the Association for Pet Obesity Prevention.
+Fifty-five percent of dogs and 59.5 percent of cats are overweight or obese, according to reports from the Association for Pet Obesity Prevention (APOP).

 Fat is a biologically active tissue, and excess fat tissue can wreak havoc on a pet’s metabolism.
 Cats with excessive body weight are at significantly higher risk for developing insulin-dependent diabetes, arthritis, kidney disease, high blood pressure, and cancer.